 “This ‘welcoming but not affirming’ posture equates to a more sophisticated version of the old evangelical adage, ‘love the sinner, hate the sin’.
 LGBT conversion therapy is not prominently promoted.
 However, LGBT people worshipping in communities that present cisgendered heterosexual marriage as the only valid form of gender and sexual expression are positioned to repress and reject their LGBT characteristics and to seek reorientation.”

-The Bible calls Christians to sexual purity; this does not necessarily mean there will be a change in sexual orientation.
+The aim of Christianity is not to change a person’s sexual orientation or gender.
+The Bible does however call Christians to sexual purity; this does not mean that a person experiences a change in sexual orientation.
 The fact is, in becoming Christian many gay and lesbian people will not become heterosexual.
 When people become Christians, there is however always a change in life.
 What point is there in becoming a follower of Jesus Christ if nothing changes?
 In beginning the Christian life, there are newly found desires for sanctification.
 Let me repeat, this does not imply that people cease to struggle with aspects of their past, including sexual orientation, but it does mean that they now want to be godly in their sexuality.
 According to the Bible, sanctification includes affirming that sexual practices should remain within the loving, exclusive, mutually consenting, covenant of marriage between a man and a woman.

 Without diminishing any of the above, the fact is, some people do change their sexual orientation and gender identity over time.
 For example, it is a well documented fact that the majority of children wrestling with gender dysphoria overcome it by adulthood and will happily identify with the gender of their birth.
 There are adults who find that their sexual orientation changes; Rosaria Butterfield is one high profiled Christian who testifies to her own change.
 Even the Victorian Government now allow people to alter the stated gender on their birth certificate, once every 12 months.